 For me that definition extends beyond just communicating product features.
 Marketers are responsible for a 360-degree experience.
 For example, in the social media world, a customer’s Twitter needs may differ from her needs to “play with the brand” in terms of a social game promotion.

-Every customer touch-point from customer service to sales to accounting and more are part of the “new marketing.”
+Every customer touch-point, from customer service to sales to accounting and more, is part of the “new marketing.”

 Toby Bloomberg – Bloomberg Marketing/Diva Marketing

 Marketing when done well is (a) the strategy of the business – its value proposition, go-to-market strategy, and brand positioning and image to the world.

 Marketing when not done well is (b) an endless checklist of advertising and promotional to-dos that can never be completed.